Müllerian anomalies: Clinical presentations of septate uterus

 Diagnosis of septate uterus is based on ultrasound findings of two endometrial cavities and a smooth contouring of the fundus.
-The septum separating both endometrial cavities is thin and may descend into the cervix of the vagina.
+The septum separating both endometrial cavities is thin and may descend into the cervix and the vagina.
 An over extended septum can cause the cervix to be obstructed, allowing pathogens to infect the region resulting in pelvic pain due to inflammation of the cervix.
-The Mullerian duct can be partially obstructed or fully obstructed.
-In the case where the Mullerian duct is partially obstructed, a reduced cervix opening obstructs menstrual bleeding flow, causing prolonged menstrual bleeding (hypomenorrhea).
+The Müllerian duct can be partially obstructed or fully obstructed.
+In the case where the Müllerian duct is partially obstructed, a reduced cervix opening obstructs menstrual bleeding flow, causing prolonged menstrual bleeding (hypermenorrhea).
 When there is complete obstruction, patients will present with absence of menstruation (amenorrhea).
 For patients where the septum extends longitudinally, bleeding will persist when a tampon is used as there are two vaginal openings, and dyspareunia (pain during intercourse) is common.

 Magnetic resonance imaging (MRI) is useful in detecting obstruction of the endometrium due to hematometra, which appears as cavitated uterine buds on images, and are unable to be detected by ultrasound.
 MRI provides three-dimensional information of both internal and external contours and can differentiate septate from bicornuate uterus and other complex anomalies.

 Development defects in other tissues

-Malformation of the mullerian ducts in foetuses can result in exhibition of extragenital anomalies such as urological anomalies that includes unilateral renal agenesis, horseshoe kidneys or malformation of collecting ducts.
-Skeletal malformations which include congenital dislocation of the hip, malformations of the arms, foot, ribs, hemivertebrae in the lumbar spine and cervical spina bifida are associated with mullerian anomalies.
+Malformation of the Müllerian ducts in foetuses can result in exhibition of extragenital anomalies such as urological anomalies that includes unilateral renal agenesis, horseshoe kidneys or malformation of collecting ducts.
+Skeletal malformations which include congenital dislocation of the hip, malformations of the arms, foot, ribs, hemivertebrae in the lumbar spine and cervical spina bifida are associated with Müllerian anomalies.
 Mutations of homeobox genes HOXA10, HOXA11 and HOXA13 in uterus malformations are also responsible for renal and skeletal developmental anomalies.
 However, the mechanism of action of these genes has not been established.